Habits of successful entrepreneurs provide a roadmap for creating your success.

 It never ceases to amaze me how so-called urgent matters work out for the best left to themselves.
 And the best part is you didn’t do a thing.

-Find the 20% of your customers that cause 80% of your headaches and fire them.
+Find and fire the 20% of your customers that cause 80% of your headaches.
 Discover the 20% of your actions that generate 80% of your profits and forget everything else.

 In this post, I share thirteen habits of successful entrepreneurs.
 These success habits change lives and build lasting business empires.